what to bring to Tunisia

 What are the top things to do in Tunisia?

 There are so many incredible things to do in Tunisia!
-Whether you’re a Star Wars fan wanting to check out the original filming sets, visit archaeological sites such as Carthage, or are looking forward to taking a Camel Tour across the Sahara desert and camping underneath the stars, Tunisia is a smaller country with a lot of beauty.
+Whether you’re a Star Wars fan wanting to check out the original locations, visit archaeological sites such as Carthage, or are looking forward to taking a Camel Tour across the Sahara Desert and camping under the stars, Tunisia is a small country with a lot of beauty.

 • 6.
 Do I need a visa to travel to Tunisia?
 What vaccinations do I need?